Skip to content

 Not Getting a T-Money Card at the Airport

-The T-Money transit card (available at every convenience store and GS25 for ₩2,500) saves you ₩100 per subway ride and works on all buses.
-Without it, you'll fumble with exact change and slow down boarding.
-Load it up immediately on arrival.
+The T-Money transit card (available at every convenience store and GS25 for ₩2,500) saves ₩100 per subway ride and works on all buses, taxis, and the airport light rail.
+Without it you'll fumble for exact change every time.
+Load ₩30,000–50,000 immediately on arrival — it is the single most practical first purchase you can make in South Korea.

 🌊